 3. Select Internal.

-5. After you update its visibility, select Delete Workspace.
+5. After you update its visibility, click Delete workspace.

-6. Enter the workspace name to confirm that you want to delete it, then select Delete workspace.
+6. Enter the workspace name to confirm that you want to delete it, then click Delete workspace.

 Manage public workspace users and roles

-If you're a Team Admin, you can manage collaborators and user roles in a public workspace:
+If you’re an Admin, you can manage collaborators and user roles in a public workspace:

 • Invite team members, groups, and external users to collaborate in a public workspace.
 To learn more about inviting users to work with you in your public workspace, see Sharing workspaces.